 Millersville University (MU) conducted a field study of aloft and surface airborne particulates in January 2004.
 Two tethered blimps were deployed simultaneously, one to conduct vertical profiles of the atmosphere to an altitude of 1000 meters, and the other to obtain 10-hour time series of variables at constant altitude.
 Dr. Richard Clark was awarded $50K from the Northeast States for Coordinated Air Use Management (NESCAUM) to conduct this air quality study, believed to be the first wintertime project of its kind.
 The project involved about 20 undergraduate students, the majority from the meteorology program but also a few chemistry majors too, who provided the necessary on-site research assistance and post-analysis.
 Aloft measurements will include air temperature, air pressure, relative humidity/specific humidity, wind speed and direction, aerosol particle concentration, integrated PM2.5 dry mass, and total scattering as a proxy indicator of particulate matter (PM) concentration.
 A full suite of surface based instruments monitored the same variables, as well as CO, O3, SO2, and NO/NO2/NOx concentrations and total and backscatter coefficients.
 Concurrent with the field study, students at Millersville University archived meteorological field variables generated using the new WRF modeling system, observational data and imagery, and back trajectories to later assist in the analysis and interpretation of field observations.

-Dr. Sepi Yalda is investigating the effects of large-scale global atmosphere-ocean interactions on local and regional variability over the period of 1950-present.
-This study focuses on the various large-scale cycles that can potentially alter and dominate the local and regional temperature and precipitation patterns.
-This study has been funded by a grant from the Millersville University Environmental Institute/Lancaster Environmental foundation.
+Dr. Sepi Yalda investigated the effects of large-scale global atmosphere-ocean interactions on local and regional variability over the period of 1950-present.
+This study focused on the various large-scale cycles that can potentially alter and dominate the local and regional temperature and precipitation patterns.
+This study was funded by a grant from the Millersville University Environmental Institute/Lancaster Environmental foundation.